resilientplc/ml-teams-tech-test/INSTRUCTIONS.md

 ### Task

 Build a program that reads two input files and produces a single CSV file.
+The input data files are provided in the `data` directory of this repo.

 ### Input: `data/calls.json`